-It should be noted here that Figure 2 is based on secondary information obtained from published and unpublished literature (including technical reports and academic theses) which generally do not pertain to the presentday river but to National River Ganga at different times and in different places.
-Therefore, not only are the data fragmentary, but many investigations may have missed out the identities of some species (especially small organisms in sediments and/or sediment water interface) due to procedural and instrumental limitations then prevalent.
-Thus the above information may not be complete, but can only be considered as an approximate representation of the ecological profile of River Ganga before the construction of dams/ barrages in the upper Ganga region.
+It should be noted here that Figure 2 is based on secondary information from published obtained unpublished literature (including technical reports and academic theses) which generally do not pertain to the present-day river but to National River Ganga at different times and in different places.
+Therefore, not only are the data fragmentary, but many investigations may have missed out the identities of some species (especially small organisms in sediments and/ or sediment water interface) due to procedural and instrumental limitations then prevalent.
+Thus the above information may not be complete, but can only be considered